miyosuda/TensorFlowAndroidMNIST/jni-build/jni/include/tensorflow/g3doc/api_docs/python/client.md

 The returned `Session` will be the innermost session on which a `Session` or `Session.as_default()` context has been entered.

-*N.B.* The default session is a property of the current thread.
+NOTE: The default session is a property of the current thread.
 If you create a new thread, and wish to use the default session in that thread, you must explicitly add a `with sess.as_default():` in that thread's function.